 Don’t think about what if you fail, think about what if you succeed.

 You can train your mind to think positively by leveraging a simple scientific concept: Your working memory can only focus on a few concepts at a time.

 For example, have you ever found it difficult to talk on the phone and listen to someone else at the same time?

 So, to help you train your mind, all you have to do is keep it focused on uplifting thoughts until you form the same types of neural pathways that are created when you establish a new habit.
 With focused practice, you make a habit of more positive thinking.

-Practice the virtues of positive psychology, which focuses on building your mental health with character traits like courage, gratitude, hope, humor, knowledge, and encouragement.
+Practice the virtues of positive psychology, which focuses on building your physical and mental health along with character traits like courage, gratitude, hope, humor, knowledge, and encouragement.

 When an adverse event occurs, remember that it’s your response that truly determines the outcome.
 Always look for a positive response or optimistic lesson when such events take place.

 Use the following eight strategies to develop a positive mental attitude and have a more positive outlook on your life and the world around you.

 Identify what your unfavorable habits are so you can assess areas of needed change.

 Notice the thoughts you have during the day.
 Where does your mind wander to when you are driving, walking, or your hands are busy?
 What kind of internal dialogue do you have when you are faced with challenges, negative situations, or the mundane aspects of daily life?